Brain x Machine Intelligence Lab

 • Reinforcement learning algorithms (as a solution to the above)

-• Neuroscience of reinforcement learning (Biological evidence and beyond)
+• Neuroscience of reinforcement learning (exploring biological computations and beyond)

-The final section delves into striatal model-free and cortical model-based learning, prefrontal meta-reinforcement learning, entorhinal goal-driven learning, hippocampal successor representation, and dopaminergic distributional value coding.
-Students are expected to master necessary skills to make the best use of machine learning theory to understand how and why the brain learns.
+The final section explores advanced topics, including striatal model-free and cortical model-based learning, meta-reinforcement learning, entorhinal goal-driven learning, hippocampal successor representation, and dopaminergic distributional value coding.
+Students are expected to apply machine learning ideas to gain deeper insight into how the brain learns.

 Lecture slides, announcements, and etc.